entrptaher/feature-based-prisma-structure/docs/project-structure.md

 Every feature in the project has it's own folder in the resolvers.
 Here are the possible usage for the specific files.

 ### Common files most feature may have
 - fragment: Prisma client needs the specific fragments to restrict the data it gets from the database.
+The user will only get the data you put here, this will also make sure they don't ask for data that wasn't intended for them.
 - mutation: Actions like creating, deleting, updating etc.
 - query: Finding the products/feature details.

 ### Additional files some features may have
-- queue: If we use a job queue, the publisher should go there.
-- action: If we use a job queue, the subscriber should go there.
 - subscription: Some features might have to be realtime.
 The pubsub and other related stuff.
 - utils: Anything not related to the prisma, like a time conversion function.
+- queue: If we use a job queue, the publisher should go there.
+- action: If we use a job queue, the subscriber should go there.

 ## Common files between features